Download Notice of Privacy Practices | English | Spanish

 - Is accurate and complete.

 - Right to an accounting of certain disclosures.
-You have the right to ask for a listing of the last six years of disclosures of your health information since April 14, 2003, not pertaining to treatment, payment or health care operations.
+You have the right to ask for a listing of the last six years of disclosures of your health information, not pertaining to treatment, payment or health care operations and other exceptions pursuant to law.
 Requests must be in writing.
 The first list you request in a twelve-month period is free.
 The County may charge you the cost of providing or reproducing additional lists.
 When told the cost, you may withdraw or modify your request.
+In addition, the County will notify you following a breach of your unsecured health information as required by law.

 - Right to file complaints without fear of retaliation.
 Under law, the County cannot penalize you for filing a complaint.
 If you believe the County violated your privacy rights, you may file a complaint with the department privacy officer, County privacy office, or with the U.S. Secretary of Health and Human Services.